The Real Housewives of Atlanta: Seasons 12–15

-Season 16–present
+Season 16 to present

-In February 2024, it was confirmed the show would be returning for a sixteenth season when Burruss announced she had decided to depart the series.
+In February 2024, it was announced the show would be returning for a sixteenth season when Burruss announced she had decided to depart the series.
 Burruss became the first housewife across the entire franchise to appear on fourteen seasons.
 Following Burruss' departure, Marlo Hampton and Sanya Richards-Ross both confirmed their departures from the show.
 Following the cast exits, Porsha Williams and Moore announced their returns to the series via Instagram videos.

 In May 2024, the cast for the sixteenth season was revealed with Williams, Moore and Sidora all returning, along with Morton being promoted to a full-time cast member, after appearing in recurring and guest capacities, former housewife Bailey returning as a "friend of the housewives", and newcomers Angela Oakley, Brit Eady and Kelli Ferrell joining the cast.
 Whitfield departed the show for the third time.
 On June 14, 2024, it was revealed that Moore would immediately cease filming Season 16 indefinitely, due to allegations of an incident in which she knowingly distributed sexually explicit material depicting fellow cast member Brit Eady.
 On July 29, 2024, it was announced that Phaedra Parks would be returning to The Real Housewives of Atlanta, after a six-season hiatus as a full-time cast member for the sixteenth season.

 The sixteenth season premiered on March 9, 2025.
 Williams, Parks, Sidora, Eady, Ferrell, Morton and Oakley were confirmed as full-time cast members, with Bailey in the previously announced "friend of the housewives" role.
 Moore was demoted to a guest capacity following her issues during filming with Eady.
 Former cast members DeVoe and Shaw-Carter appeared as guests.
 In July 2025, Eady announced her departure from the series after one season.
+On February 24, 2026, it was announced that the seventeenth season would premiere on April 5 of the same year.
+All cast members returned, except for Eady, while Pinky Cole and singer K. Michelle joined the series as new housewives.
+Former housewife Claudia Jordan appeared as a guest.